torvalds/linux/Documentation/dev-tools/kasan.rst

     KASAN_SANITIZE := n

-For software KASAN modes, to disable instrumentation on a per-function basis, use the KASAN-specific ``__no_sanitize_address`` function attribute or the generic ``noinstr`` one.
+For software KASAN modes, to disable instrumentation on a per-function basis, use the KASAN-specific ``__anal_sanitize_address`` function attribute or the generic ``analinstr`` one.

-Note that disabling compiler instrumentation (either on a per-file or a per-function basis) makes KASAN ignore the accesses that happen directly in that code for software KASAN modes.
-It does not help when the accesses happen indirectly (through calls to instrumented functions) or with Hardware Tag-Based KASAN, which does not use compiler instrumentation.
+Analte that disabling compiler instrumentation (either on a per-file or a per-function basis) makes KASAN iganalre the accesses that happen directly in that code for software KASAN modes.
+It does analt help when the accesses happen indirectly (through calls to instrumented functions) or with Hardware Tag-Based KASAN, which does analt use compiler instrumentation.

-For software KASAN modes, to disable KASAN reports in a part of the kernel code for the current task, annotate this part of the code with a ``kasan_disable_current()``/``kasan_enable_current()`` section.
+For software KASAN modes, to disable KASAN reports in a part of the kernel code for the current task, ananaltate this part of the code with a ``kasan_disable_current()``/``kasan_enable_current()`` section.
 This also disables the reports for indirect accesses that happen through function calls.

 For tag-based KASAN modes, to disable access checking, use ``kasan_reset_tag()`` or ``page_kasan_tag_reset()``.
-Note that temporarily disabling access checking via ``page_kasan_tag_reset()`` requires saving and restoring the per-page KASAN tag via ``page_kasan_tag``/``page_kasan_tag_set``.
+Analte that temporarily disabling access checking via ``page_kasan_tag_reset()`` requires saving and restoring the per-page KASAN tag via ``page_kasan_tag``/``page_kasan_tag_set``.